 10 Future Work

-In our present solution, we develop a risk scoring mechanism which is predominantly built on characteristics of transactions.
-We may extend this work to study the impact of additional factors such as whether a transaction is pooled or an exchange in our classification of transactions into risky or non-risky categories.
+In our present solution, we develop a risk scoring mechanism that is predominantly built on the characteristics of transactions.
+This work may be extended to study the impact of additional factors such as whether a transaction is pooled or an exchange in our classification of transactions into risky or non-risky categories.
 A pooled transaction is of a newly minted coin that goes to the same input address.
 An exchange is an address in which a user can exchange some amount of Bitcoin to either another type of cryptocurrency or to fiat currency.
 These types of transactions can be identified by the output location.
 Typically, an exchange transaction will have an output to some third-party website.
 The website matbea.net is a popular source from which to collect this information.

 Educating participants in cryptocurrency transactions on the advantages of this risk scoring approach is key for blockchain technology to become more trustworthy in the future.
 While adoption will undoubtedly be slow, pilot testing of our method on real-world cryptocurrency transactions will allow entities to check how a risk score empowers users with a self-guided trust in the crypto world.
 An advanced analysis to quantify the impact of this proposed risk scoring mechanism in cryptocurrency marketplaces would then reveal further possible improvements with a viable go-to-market solution for the industry.